 Created by Walter Mosley

-Because the hero of this tale JOE KING OLIVER may be a black man but he’s also a member of the NYPD — or at least he was.
-Now he’s just another disgraced former cop trying to squeeze out a living as private eye with an office on Montague Street.
+Because the hero of this tale JOE KING OLIVER may be a black man, but he’s also a member of the NYPD–or at least he was.
+Now he’s just another disgraced former cop trying to squeeze out a lIt’s a changing world, iving as private eye with an office on Montague Street.
 A shaky frame-up cost Joe his career, his marriage, a stint in Riker’s and almost his life, but that’s all behind him now.

 The saving grace is his young, school age daughter, who has stuck by him, even acting as his office manager occasionally, and trying her hardest to keep dear old dad out of trouble.
 But all bets are off when he’s hired to try and gather evidence to help the case of a street activist accused of murdering two of New York’s finest.
 And then he gets a call from out of the blue from the woman who framed him ten years ago and then disappeared.
 She’s begging forgiveness, and claims she wants to make things right.

 I’m not sure where Mosley’s going with this one, whether it’s a standalone or not.
 Doesn’t matter though — it’s Mosley, and if it’s his name on the front cover, I’m gonna read it.